- How to use these examples

 And remember, as a facilitator, you don’t have to have all the answers.
 Good examples can help with troubleshooting and questions from your participants, so don’t be afraid to refer someone to an example (or a peer’s project) if they’re stuck!

-You can find other examples on the Chibitronics website chibitronics.com/how-to …or make up your own idea!
+You can find other examples on the Scratch website: https://scratch.mit.edu/microbit, or make your own!

 The Public Library Innovation Exchange (PLIX) is a project of the MIT Media Lab Digital Learning & Collaboration Studio.
 Except where otherwise noted, all materials on this site are licensed under a CC BY-SA 4.0 license.
 Accessibility.